El País

 El País (/es/; lit.
 'The Country') is a Spanish-language daily newspaper in Spain.
 El País is based in the capital city of Madrid and it is owned by the Spanish media conglomerate PRISA.
-It is the first-most circulated daily newspaper in Spain as of December 2017.
-El País is the most read newspaper in Spanish online, and is one of the Madrid dailies considered to be a national newspaper of record for Spain (along with El Mundo and ABC).
-In 2018, its number of daily sales were 138,000.
+El País was the most-read general-interest daily newspaper in Spain's print press, with 854,000 readers, according to the first 2026 wave of the Estudio General de Medios (EGM).
+El País ranked fourth among Spain's most-read general-interest digital newspapers, with 17.6 million unique users, according to GfK DAM data (2025).
+It is also one of the Madrid dailies considered to be a national newspaper of record for Spain, along with El Mundo and ABC.

-Its headquarters and central editorial staff are located in Madrid, although it is present in other Spanish cities like Seville, Valencia, Bilbao, and Santiago de Compostela,Barcelona.
-It also has bureaus located in Mexico City, Bogotá, Santiago, and Washington, D.C., and a reporting team in Brussels.
+Its headquarters and central editorial staff are located in Madrid, although it is present in other Spanish cities.
 El País produces an America edition with subeditions for Mexico, Colombia, Chile, and Argentina.
-El País English is a selection in English of articles from all of its editions.
-In 2024, El País developed a US edition, El País US, aimed at Hispanic readers, providing news and stories that help them interpret their reality and aspirations.
+In 2024, El País developed a US edition, El País US, aimed at Hispanic readers.